adaumann/schnappt_hubi/README.md

 # Language
 Currently only the german version exists.

+# Installation
+You need .NET 6 to run Hubi.
+For playing sounds VLC media player need to be installed, the exe must be in C:\Program Files\VideoLAN\VLC\vlc.exe

 ## Gameplay
 You need the orginal board game to play, german instructions: See https://www.brettspiele-report.de/images/s/schnappt-hubi/Spielanleitung-Schnappt-Hubi.pdf